beego/beedoc/en-US/intro/contributing.md

 ### Documentation improvements

-You can help improve the documentation by submitting pull request to the [beedoc](https://github.com/beego/beedoc) repository.
+You can help improve the documentation by submitting a pull request to the [beedoc](https://github.com/beego/beedoc) repository.

 ### New features proposals